Creating an Employee Experience

 Start by finding the gaps.

 The message you think you are communicating may not be the message your employees are receiving.
 Survey your employees.
 This can be done through a full blown engagement survey, short pulse surveys conducted over a period of time, focus groups, or even one-on-one conversations.
-We don’t always know what our employees need or what they’re missing.
+We don’t always know what our employees need or what they’re missing, especially when you might not see them on a daily basis.
 The only way to find out is to ask.

 Next, figure out what you need to do to fill in those gaps.